 The discharge is necessary because no feasible alternative to the discharge (reclamation, evaporation, infiltration, discharge to a sanitary sewer system, etc.) is available.

-The discharge is limited to that increment of wastewater that remains after implementation of all reasonable alternatives for reclamation or disposal
+The discharge is limited to that increment of wastewater that remains after implementation of all reasonable alternatives for reclamation or disposal.

 The discharge is regulated by NPDES Permit/Waste Discharge Requirements.

 Low threat discharges that result in the discharge of pollutants to surface waters shall be covered under an NPDES permit/Waste Discharge Requirements.
-Several permit options are available, including, but not limited to statewide general municipal, industrial, or construction storm water permits, Statewide General NPDES Permit for Discharges from Utility Vaults and Underground Structures, Regional Water Board general permits designed to address low threat discharges, and individual permits.
+Several permit options are available, including, but not limited to statewide general municipal, industrial, or construction storm water permits, Statewide General NPDES Permit for Discharges from Utility Vaults and Underground Structures, North Coast Water Board general permits designed to address low threat discharges, and individual permits.

-Discharges may be eligible for consideration for permit coverage as a low-threat discharge after the discharger submits specific information to the Regional Water Board for review and approval as required by and outlined in the appropriate permit or as otherwise required by the Regional Water Board.
+Discharges may be eligible for consideration for permit coverage as a low-threat discharge after the discharger submits specific information to the North Coast Water Board for review and approval as required by and outlined in the appropriate permit or as otherwise required by the North Coast Water Board.

-4.1.9 Action Plan for Storm Water Discharges
+5.2.6 Action Plan for Stormwater Discharges

 Storm water runoff is part of the natural hydrologic cycle; however, human activities, particularly industrialization and urbanization, can result in significant and problematic changes to the natural hydrology of an area.
 As a result, when rain falls, pollutants may become dissolved in or eroded into, and carried by runoff, without treatment, into surface waters.
 These pollutants, unless controlled, may degrade the beneficial uses of surface waters.
 In addition to having direct effects on water quality, industrialization and urbanization of watersheds often alter natural runoff patterns.
 Storm water that would infiltrate into soils or get captured by vegetation and natural topography can get intercepted by impervious surfaces or compacted soils.
 Storm drain systems collect this runoff and discharge it directly into waterways.
 Increased runoff amounts and alteration of peak discharge rates can result in stream bank erosion, modification of natural habitat conditions and increased downstream flooding.